ethanrobson10/COMP3380/README.md

     │
     └───sql_chunks (contains each SQL chunk)
 ```
-*Note: the data folder is not present in GitHub repository due to large file size*
+*Note: the data folder is not present in the GitHub repository due to the large files it contains*